mongoose13/fling-units/README.md

   // you can also instantiate a measurement by providing the component parts of the measurement: var fuelEconomy = milesPerGallon.using(kilo.meters(100), liters(6));

+  // or, if you're using the same units the derivative was defined with, just their values: var yourFuelEconomy = milesPerGallon(50 /*miles*/, 2 /*gallons*/);

   // measurements created this way have all the features of any other measurement, such as comparison operators: bool switchCars = fuelEconomy < stateRequiredFuelEconomy;